Web2SupabaseLaravel/930-grp6-repo/README.md

 ## Overview

 This API handles admin accounts and their dashboards in an event management system.
-Admins are stored in a unified `users` table, and linked to their individual `admin_dashboard` records.
+Admins are stored in a unified `Admin` table, and linked to their individual `admin_dashboard` records.

 ## Base URL